ethereum/ethereum-org-website/src/content/developers/docs/programming-languages/python/index.md

 ## Events

-- [PyChain 2022 virtual conference](https://www.pychain.org/) - virtual event to introduce blockchain to Python developers and share the practices across community boundaries
+- [PyChain 2022](https://www.pychain.org/) - a virtual conference to introduce blockchain to Python developers and share practices across community boundaries

 ## Other aggregated lists {#other-aggregated-lists}